-Content of component 1 6.
+6. Content of component 1

-www.PapaCambridge.com Candidates should be taught to recognise and describe (where appropriate) the musical features on the following list, which provides a clear indication of the range of knowledge expected in this paper.
+Candidates should be taught to recognise and describe (where appropriate) the musical features on the following list, which provides a clear indication of the range of knowledge expected in this paper.
 In particular, extracts may come from any genre, but candidates will only be expected to identify the genres shown.
-The World Focus and Set Works may have specific features which are not included in this general list, but will be highlighted in the description of the World Focus for Section B: World Music in 'Assessment in detail' or in the Teacher's Guide to Set Works.
+The World Focus and Set Works may have specific features which are not included in this general list, but will be highlighted in the Teachers' Guide to Set Works and the World Focus.